Hiram College Library: 1950 to 1995

-By the late 1980s the continued growth of the collection, the demand for more study space, and the need to incorporate new technologies led to the decision to plan for a new building.
-A comprehensive capital campaign by the college featured the construction of a $7.1 million facility as its centerpiece.
+The continued growth of the collection, the demand for more study space, and the need to incorporate new technologies led to the decision to plan for a new building by the late 1980s.
+Construction and opening of the new library building commenced on September 7, 1995.
+A comprehensive fundraising effort by the college featured the construction of a $7.1 million facility as its centerpiece.
 Funding came from hundreds of contributors and friends, prominently the Kresge Foundation, however no single donor contributed enough to confer a name to the building, and so it remains the Hiram College Library.
 Completed in 1995, the collections, equipment, and some of the furnishings of the Library were relocated in the new building that summer.
 Features of the new building included space for a video studio, a redesigned Archives and Special Collections, a Library Instruction Room, group study rooms, and a multi-functional space, the Pritchard Room.

 Shortly thereafter, the Library provided access to its new online catalog, and two years later joined the OhioLINK Consortium.
 Among the more prominent changes since 1995 include: